fieldtrip/website/faq/how_do_i_prevent_fieldtrip_from_printing_the_time_and_memory_after_each_function_call.md

     reading and preprocessing trial 266 from 266 the call to "ft_preprocessing" took 14 seconds and an estimated 386 MB

 If you do not want the time and memory to be printed, you can specify cfg.showcallinfo='no' instead of the default 'yes'.
-This is something you can do for every function separately, like thi
+This is something you can do for every function separately, like this:

     cfg = [];
     cfg.dataset = 'Subject01.ds';
     cfg.showcallinfo = 'no';
     data = ft_preprocessing(cfg);

-You can also pass it as a general option to all functions like this
+You can also pass it as a general option to all functions like this:

     global ft_default
     ft_default.showcallinfo = 'no';